Tenchen Creek: Geology

 At the head of Tenchen Creek is an active cirque that has breached the eastern side of Mount Edziza's ice-filled summit crater.
 Exposed in the cirque headwall are hydrothermally altered rocks of the central volcanic conduit, as well as lava lakes that once filled the crater.
 These rocks are part of the Edziza Formation which comprises the nearly symmetrical trachyte stratovolcano of Mount Edziza.

-In the north fork of Tenchen Creek valley is a 210 m barrier of volcanic rocks called Cinder Cliff.
+In the north fork of Tenchen Creek valley is a 210 m high barrier of volcanic rocks called Cinder Cliff.
 It consists of thin, slaggy flows of basalt that ponded against stagnant ice of a valley glacier.
 The basalt is part of the Big Raven Formation, the youngest geological formation of the Mount Edziza volcanic complex.

 Tenchen Creek is the namesake of the Tenchen Member, the northern geological member of the Nido Formation.
 Sideromelane tuff breccia of the Tenchen Member is exposed in cliffs on the northern side of Tenchen Creek.